T

 +

 No, you should not drink tap water in Yogyakarta.
-Tap water is not considered safe for consumption by international standards.
-Always drink bottled water, which is readily available and inexpensive throughout the city.
-Many establishments also offer filtered water dispensers.
+It is not considered safe for consumption by international visitors.
+Always opt for bottled water, which is widely available and inexpensive throughout the city.
+Many hotels also offer complimentary bottled water.
+Be mindful of ice in drinks; ensure it's made from purified water.

 How much cash should I bring to Yogyakarta?